The Pains of Being Pure at Heart (album)

 The Pains of Being Pure at Heart is the debut studio album by American indie pop band The Pains of Being Pure at Heart.
-It was released on February 3, 2009 by Slumberland Records.
+It was released on February 3, 2009, by Slumberland Records.
 The band recorded the album at Honeyland Studios in Brooklyn.
 The Pains of Being Pure at Heart was released to generally warm critical reception.

-Musical style
+Music

 The album's sound has been compared to My Bloody Valentine, Ride, The Field Mice, and The Jesus and Mary Chain.
+Pitchfork assessed the album's musical style as "exist[ing] in the swirling intersection" between indie pop and dream pop: "You could say it never drifts off to Slumberland, pun intended—it’s determined to dream.
+More My Bloody Valentine circa “Sunny Sundae Smile” than Loveless, the Brooklyn band mixes a toffee and Vicodin cocktail topped off with a heavy dollop of power chords, fuzz pedals, and watercolor-psychedelia. [...]
+Kip Berman swoons with Edwyn Collins’ passion while Peggy Wang’s synths and backing vocals float through the reverb.
+It’s a romantic, youthful nostalgia that Berman once described as 'sort of a John Hughes, magical feeling,' where the library is a hot hookup spot and every dweeb in an anorak can take on the world."

+Artwork and title

+The album's cover artwork features a shot of two teenagers in black and white effect.
+According to Berman, the teenagers are from Arizona, one of them being the photographer herself named Kendra Rutledge.
+Her work is also featured as the cover artwork of the band's Higher Than the Stars EP.
+As for the title, it was originally intended to be called "Romantic Friendship".
+Berman thought that "a lot of our songs were kinda about that idea: the way you have intense relationships when you’re growing up that aren't necessarily romantic, but also aren't necessarily not.
+I always think that [the album artwork] suggests that [idea]."
+Eventually, they settled on the band's own name as the title, as "it would have been way too ridiculous" for the band to use such a name, although Berman admitted he still liked it in a 2025 interview.

-Release
+Release and promotion

-The Pains of Being Pure at Heart was released in the United States on February 3, 2009 by Slumberland Records.
+The Pains of Being Pure at Heart was released in the United States on February 3, 2009, by Slumberland Records.
 In other territories, the album was released by different labels, including Fortuna Pop! in Europe, Lost & Lonesome Recording Co. in Australia, and Fastcut Records in Japan.

 Three singles were released from The Pains of Being Pure at Heart: "Everything with You" on October 14, 2008, "Young Adult Friction" on March 31, 2009, and "Come Saturday" on September 8, 2009.